 Requirements for the major with added emphasis

 Increasingly, biological scientists address questions by working in groups that are interdisciplinary in nature.
 Thus, interdisciplinary fields of study have emerged that cannot be adequately covered within a single department.
-Two such interdisciplinary fields, Biochemistry and Neurobiology, can be explored through an added emphasis to a biology major.
-Students choosing such a major with one of these EMPHASES will have this noted on their transcript (e.g. Biology Major with Added Emphasis in Neurobiology).
-In all cases, students must successfully complete the core requirements for the biology major: BIOL 255, BIOL 260, BIOL 265, BIOL 270, and BIOL 285; CHEM 112 or CHEM 115; MATH 135 and MATH 155 or MATH 237 and MATH 155 ; and BIOL 489 Senior Seminar.
-It is expected that the required senior presentation will be in the area of the student’s emphasis.
+Biochemistry can be explored through an added emphasis to a biology major.
+Students choosing such a major will have this noted on their transcript (e.g. Biology Major with Added Emphasis in Biochemistry).
+In all cases, students must successfully complete the full set of requirements for the biology major.
+It is expected that the required senior presentation will be in the area of the student's emphasis.
 Students should configure their electives in consultation with a biology faculty member using the following guidelines:

 Requirements for a Major in Biology with Added Emphasis in Biochemistry

 Students with a strong interest in pursuing more in-depth study of biochemistry may want to consider this track.
 This emphasis would also be an option for students interested in medical school and/or graduate study in virtually any biomedical field.
-Because one of the required supporting courses, PHYS 227, has MATH 137 as a prerequisite, and MATH 237 is recommended for another of the supporting courses, CHEM 311, students pursuing an added emphasis in biochemistry should consider taking MATH 137 and MATH 237 in place of MATH 135.
+Because two of the required supporting courses, PHYS 227 and CHEM 311 have MATH 137 as a prerequisite, and MATH 237 is required for another of the optional supporting courses (CHEM 312), students pursuing an added emphasis in biochemistry need to plan their math courses accordingly.